ChandanaKoppula/osmosys-learning/php/php-beginners.md

 - Pardon the poor music - https://www.youtube.com/watch?v=HbJOP0YcSjs
 - Setting up **MySQLWorkbench** for connecting to MySQL - http://www.mysql.com/products/workbench/

+#### By the end of this task you should be able to -

+1. Familiar with the various preferences in Netbeans.
+2. Familiarity with debugging code and breakpoints.
+3. Familiarity with the **MySQLWorkbench**

 ## Task 5 - [Quick Crash Course] Tutorials on the PHP.NET website